 Like in the example above, just click your own affiliate link first to reach the sales page, and then follow the exit pop up procedure to verify your affiliate ID is cookied through the whole process.

 Bonus Tip: If you want to promote the product, but avoid the pop up to appear on the sales page, you can use this WordPress plugin to disable the exit pop up on the sales page.
-It works perfectly, you can check it out in this example showing the pop up, and this example with the pop up disabled.

 3. There are too many partners launching this product